 In India, good governance structure has helped women-owned enterprises to make a significant contribution to the Indian economy.
-There are nearly 3 million micro, small, and medium enterprises with full or partial female ownership.
+There are nearly three million micro, small, and medium enterprises with full or partial female ownership.
 In order to ensure good performance of the enterprises the government of India instructed its central bank to govern and monitor the effective utilization of the loans.
-Good governance and monitoring of the Indian central bank influenced good performance of women-owned businesses that resulted in an increase of loans to women from 2.36% in 2001 to 5% of total lending in 2007 as they effectively utilized their loans (International Finance Corporation, 2012).
+Good governance and monitoring of the Indian central bank influenced good performance of womenowned businesses that resulted in an increase of loans to women from 2.36 percent in 2001 to 5 percent of total lending in 2007 as they effectively utilized their loans (International Finance Corporation, 2012).
+Currently, developing countries including Tanzania are increasingly embracing the concept of good corporate governance because of its ability to impact positively on firm performance.
+Firms are now improving their governance structures and practices knowing that it boosts the bottom line and generating investor goodwill and confidence (Abor & Adjasi, 2007).